boomboomllc/boomboomllc.github.io/tos.md

 By using PayPal for payouts, you acknowledge that PayPal is a third-party service, and **BoomBoom is not liable** for any issues, disputes, or financial losses related to your PayPal account or transactions.

-## 7. Privacy and Data Collection

-Your use of the Service is governed by our [Privacy Policy](/privacy-policy/).
-By using the Service, you agree to our data collection and use practices.
-For users under 18, additional protections may apply, including restrictions on financial features.

 ## 8. Modifications to the Service

 We may modify or discontinue the Service or any part of it without notice or liability to you.
-Significant changes to the Service will be communicated through updates to these Terms or notifications within the app.
+Significant changes to the Service may be communicated through updates to these Terms or notifications within the app, at our sole discretion.

 ## 9. Termination

 We reserve the right to suspend or terminate your account if you violate these Terms.
-Upon termination, your right to use the Service ceases immediately, and any pending payouts may be forfeited.
+Upon termination, your right to use the Service ceases immediately, and any pending payouts and remaining account balance may be forfeited.

 ## 10. Contact Us